 Action strategy: This is a simple rule.
 It’s a rule of one.
 Every day once you reach the office, you need to do one thing.
 Simply take one useless file from your desk and put it into the drawer or in a place where it should be kept.
-Do the same thing next day.
+Do the same thing the next day.
 Take one thing from your desk and clear it up.
 If you’re very much messy, you would be having at least 10-30 things on your desk.
 Let’s keep extreme.
 If you’ve 30 things that are making your desk messy, take 30 days to clear them up.
-Within 30 days your desk will look awesome and you don’t even have an excuse not to clear it up as you need to clear one thing per day, not more.
-Create a good impression and keep only that thing on your desk which is absolutely required to work.
+Within 30 days, your desk will look awesome, and you don’t even have an excuse not to clear it up as you need to clear one thing per day, not more.
+Create a good impression and keep only that thing on your desk, which is absolutely required to work.

 Don’t be a bully for a good impression.

 Usually, people who bully others are the people who are most fearful.
 But this is one thing you should avoid by all your might.
 This can even result in extinction from your job if proven.
 Yes, you need to be firm.
 You shouldn’t entertain abuse or unwanted things being said to you.
 Be firm.
 Be courageous.
 But don’t bully.
-Control your anger and don’t show it off.
-When you get angry, there’s a huge energy you generate.
-If you can transport that energy into something positive you will be able to create great things.
+Control your anger, and don’t show it off.
+When you get angry, there’s huge energy you generate.
+If you can transport that energy into something positive, you will be able to create great things.
 Thus whenever you need to be firm, be firm.
 Say it upfront.
-But when you know you cannot say anything and still, you’re feeling very angry, use it for good work.
+But when you know, you cannot say anything, and still, you’re feeling very angry, use it for good work.